 Finally, I styled these beautiful blue bowls that my husband’s aunt made for us (isn’t she amazing?).
 They are too lovely to keep in the cupboards.
 See what pieces you already have that can spice up your kitchen!

-Texture and Greenery
+Decorate a White Kitchen with Texture and Greenery